Beyond-Finance/feature_map/readme/getting-started/configuration.md

 require_assignment_for_teams:
   - Onboarding

+# Disables the requirement for the assignments.yml file to be up to date and
-# Skips validation of the associated assignments file
+# committed to the codebase
 skip_features_validation: false

 # Supports the retrieval of rolled up test coverage